imixs/imixs-marty/src/site/markdown/services/teaminterceptor.md

 # The Team Interceptor

-The *org.imixs.marty.ej.TeamIntercepter* class provides a mechanism to compute the orgunits (process, space) a user belongs to.
-The Result is put into the EJB contextData which is read by the DocumentSerivce EJB to grant access by dynamic user roles.
+The *org.imixs.marty.ejb.TeamIntercepter* class provides a mechanism to compute the orgunits (process, space) a user belongs to.
+The Result is put into the EJB contextData which is read by the DocumentService EJB to grant access by dynamic user roles.

-As a orgunit contains 3 gerneal roles (manger, team, assist) the sytax for a group membership is as followed:
+As an orgunit contains 3 roles (manger, team, assist) the syntax for a group membership is as followed:

     {ORGUNIT:NAME:ROLE}

 e.g.

-    {process:Finance:Assist}
+    {process:Finance:assist}

-In addition if the user is member of one of the roles (team,manager, assist) the general mapping is added
+In addition if the user is member of one of the roles (team,manager,assist) the general mapping '*member*' is added

     {process:Finance:member}

+It is also possible to ask if the user is member of any process or space unit.
+In this case the name of the orgunit can be skipped.
+See the following examples

+    {process:member}
+    {process:manager}
+    {space:team}

 ## Configuration